Center for Life Enrichment

 Description:

 One of the least studied aspects of the American Revolution is how it was influenced by smallpox, dysentery, typhus, yellow fever, malaria, and other epidemics diseases.
 American invaders might have succeeded in bringing two additional British colonies into the United States had they not been stopped in their tracks by smallpox and malaria.
 But epidemics by no means suppressed humans’ free will.
 The Continental Army shrank during the winter of 1776-1777, when it most needed to expand because Continental soldiers refused to reenlist, and other young men declined to sign up, until the army took better care of the troops’ health.
 In February 1777, George Washington got the message, inoculating the Continental Army against smallpox, saving thousands of soldiers’ lives and reopening the recruitment valve.
 Disease was a story about women as well as men.
 Women succumbed to infectious diseases spread by the war and battled disease as army nurses and even as laundresses required to wash shirts infested with lice and the deadly typhus virus.
+Presenter: Woody Holton is the Peter and Bonnie McCausland Professor of History at the University of South Carolina where he teaches and researches Early American history, especially the American Revolution, with a focus on economic history and on African Americans, Native Americans, and women.
+He is the author of several books, including Abigail Adams, which was awarded the Bancroft Prize, considered to be among the most prestigious awards in the field of American History writing.
+His second book, Unruly Americans and the Origins of the Constitution, was a finalist for the National Book Award.

 Notes: Cancellation Policy Please let us know immediately if you are unable to attend a class.
 There is no refund for cancellations within two (2) weeks prior to a scheduled class.
 Programs that include food, beverage or art materials must be canceled within three (3) weeks prior to receive a refund.
 CLE reserves the right to cancel a program if the minimum enrollment has not been met or for circumstances beyond our control, and participants will be notified, a complete refund will be issued.
 All classes are held in the CLE Lecture Hall at the Peggy Crosby Center unless otherwise noted.
 In the event information has changed from the published brochure, it will be posted on our website and in our e-blasts.
 Addresses for “private home” venues will be provided to registrants within 2 days of the program date.